 Surgical Procedures for Testicular Cancer

-It is possible during this procedure or in a subsequent operation to place a prosthetic (fake) testicle in the scrotum to recreate a normal appearance.
+It is possible during this procedure or at a later date a prosthetic (fake) testicle will be placed to recreate a normal appearance.

 If cancer spreads beyond the testicle, it generally can be found in the surrounding lymph nodes.
 A procedure called a retroperitoneal lymph node dissection (RPLND) is done to remove the affected lymph nodes.
 RPLND is a long and complicated surgery.

 During an open procedure a long incision is made in the abdomen.
 This exposes the organs so the lymph nodes can be accessed.
 All lymph nodes from the diaphragm (which is the structure right above the stomach) down to the anal area are examined.
 Each one is evaluated under a microscope.
 If it shows signs of cancer, it is removed.